MGreizis/sde-console-program/README.md

 # Adventure Game

-This is a text-based adventure game that allows players to explore a forest and complete a quest to retrieve a lost artifact from a cave.
+This is a text-based adventure game that allows players to explore multiple maps and complete various quests.
 The game uses a combination of creational, structural, and behavioral design patterns to provide a simplified interface for the player to interact with the game.

 # Design Patterns
 ## Facade (Structural)